 Modular construction offers the customization necessary for the unique needs of modern healthcare:

 Cutting edge technology and connectivity

 Specialized floor load capacity to accommodate heavy medical equipment

 Badge entry systems

 Access controlled vestibules and badge entry areas

-If your business is sold on the idea of building an on-site health center, reach out to a Vanguard modular expert in your region for a project quote.
+If your business is sold on the idea of building an on-site health center, reach out to a BOXX Modular expert in your region for a project quote.
 We’ll demonstrate how your project can be completed quickly and cost-effectively.